-INTERMEDIATE CREATIVE WRITING: FICTION.
-A workshop in the craft of writing fiction.
-Students move from brief assignments emphasizing the elements of fiction-description, point of view, character, and plot-to the writing of short stories.
-Prerequisite: English 252, or consent of the instructor.
+A workshop and seminar in the art of writing fiction in today's literary and cultural landscape.
+Students move from brief assignments and readings emphasizing the elements of fiction-description, point of view, character, and plot-to the writing of short stories.
+Students are expected to produce analytical responses to the reading, study craft and technique, and produce significant original work.
+Prerequisite: none.
 Offered: spring semester.